 Facts, Questions & Answers

 How long has Cristo Rey existed?
-Cristo Rey opened in August 2006 following an eight month feasibility study.
-To date, Cristo Rey has graduated six classes totaling over 385 students.
-97% of graduates have been accepted to colleges and universities.
+Cristo Rey opened in August 2006 following an eight-month feasibility study.
+To date, Cristo Rey has graduated twelve classes totaling over 780 students.
+96% of graduates have been accepted to colleges and universities.